TJACQUES27/zero_day/README.md

-My first readme in vagrant project
+My first readme in vagrant project is done